cinout/ACME_BUY/README.md

 - [ ] A nice default reminder when user puts in wrong route
 - [ ] Email Validation on creating account
 - [ ] Maybe add phone in application form as well????
+- [ ] Need a settings page for users/sellers to edit their profile